deskvillage/dannychadburn.github.io/content-structure.md

 My approach is rooted in efficiency.
 Your IA can be revolutionised in as little as 12 weeks, with all the necessary audits, plans, frameworks, roadmaps and checklists delivered on time, and within budget.

-It's as meticulous as you'll get from any other agency or freelancer, but you won't still be paying me this time next year.
+It's as meticulous as you'll get from any agency or freelancer, but you won't still be paying me this time next year.

 Sound like something your business needs?
 [Get in touch](/contact).